GENERATION 9.4 – FOURTH CHILD OF SAMUEL VANLEER

 12. Samuel Van Leer (Capt.)
 (2) Born 7/17/1863.
 Married 12/1907 Olive Quackenbush.
 No children.
 Samuel and his younger brother, Carlos, raised a company in Tennessee which served in the Spanish-American War and the Philippine Insurrection.
 When the regiment was ordered home, Sam raised a company and entered the 37th U.S. Vols., remaining in the Philippines and ultimately entering the regular army as a 1st Lt. of cavalry.
 After retirement in 1915, he lived in Rhinebeck, New York.

 12. Carlos Clark Van Leer (Capt.)
 (3) Born 10/15/1865 in Nashville.
 Married 8/23/1905 in Washington, Kansas to Harriet Taylor Draper (born 8/8/1873).
 She was the daughter of Charles Draper and Mary Marshall.
 Graduated from Vanderbilt University, Nashville in law in 1895.
 Later served in the Treasury Department in Washington where he became Chief of the Personnel Classification Board.
+His son Anthony Wayne Van Leer would also have an established military career.

 13. Carlos Clark Van Leer II.
 (1) Born 1/15/1907 in Washington.
 Died 1/28/1993.
 Married 2/14/1931 Mildred Benson.
 Mildred was born 4/14/1908 in Ottumwah, La.
 Daughter of Ben Scott and Stella Benson.
 A graduate of Yale, Carlos II was a stock dealer in Washington in 1938.